-The Office of the National Rail Safety Regulator is delighted to welcome Queensland into the national regulatory fold, with the newest branch office to officially open its doors on Monday, 3 July.
+The Office of the National Rail Safety Regulator is delighted to welcome Queensland into the national regulatory fold, with the newest office to officially open its doors on Monday, 3 July.

 ONRSR Chief Executive and National Rail Safety Regulator, Sue McCarrey said the establishment of jurisdiction in Queensland is a fantastic result and the culmination of a lot of hard work over many years.

 “This is a great milestone for ONRSR and those that have been involved in the national reform to bring about a single national rail safety regulator,” Ms McCarrey said.

 “Although we continue working to have the Service Level Agreement arrangement removed in Victoria and have Victorian trams and tourist and heritage included under the national system, 1 July marks the point when we will have responsibility for rail safety regulation in every Australian state and territory.”